COVID: Is it safe to get vaccinated in pregnancy? | DW | 06.05.2021

 We've known that pregnant women are a high-risk group since September 2020.

-A meta-study, published in the British Medical Journal, had reviewed the data from 190 studies, involving 68,000 women.
+A meta-study, published in the British Medical Journal reviewed the data from 190 studies, involving 68,000 women.

 The results were unambiguous: About five times as many cases among pregnant women were asymptomatic, but the risk that they would need intensive care or artificial respiration after an infection was twice as high.